 Gardens were not simply for pleasant environs to the Ancient Egyptians.
 There were many symbolisms associated with trees.
 For example, the Papyrus and Lotus plants were symbolic of the two regions of Lower and Upper Egypt.

-Homes and garden areas may survive if they are carefully walled and fairly well guarded.
+Homes and garden areas may survive if they are carefully designed, well walled and fairly well guarded.

 Storage chests • Stools • Beds with wooden frames on legs and with mattresses • White linen sheets • Four-legged wood tables, and tables with three or one leg too • Stone tables • Floor mats • Chairs of carved wood • Armchairs • Baskets • Leather wall hangings • Boxes of ivory and wood with and without decorative inlays • Drawers • Lamps • Limestone toilets • Wool • Pottery • Bread • Cheese • Fancy cakes • Clay ovens • Storage jars • Bowls • Pots • Pans • Ladles • Sieves • Whisks • Gold dishes • Skirts • Sandals • Board games • Make-up and make-up boxes• Jewelry like earrings, armlets, bracelets, and anklets • Measuring rods • Plumb-lines • Set-squares • Buckets • Hoes • Looks Rakes • Hammerstones • Chisels • Fishing hooks • Hatchets • Knives • Lances • Arrows • Needles • Pins • Axe • Saw • Vice • Adze • Drill • Mallets • Glue • Plaster • Gesso • etc.